 Instead, with yielding isometrics you try to prevent weight, or your own bodyweight, from dropping rather than try to move it.
-With sub-maximal loads and for hypertrophy purpose, this is also a safe technique, easy on the joints, but it may require a partner for some exercises.
+With sub-maximal loads and for hypertrophy purposes, this is also a safe technique, easy on the joints, but it may require a partner for some exercises.

 Isometrics are time efficient: they can also be used stand-alone as a valid alternative to conventional training whenever time and equipment are a scarce necessity.
 Holds can vary from few seconds of max-effort for strength, to 45 seconds or more of sub-maximal effort for hypertrophy.

 Isometrics can be used for rehab: if you injured yourself and regular dynamic repetitions are out of the question, static holds are a proven method to restore strength or keep working out without losing mass or strength and without stressing your joints.

-Isometrics help to better coordinate recruited muscle fibers: without the momentum and the effects of acceleration and slowing of normal, dynamic repetitions, your nervous system is forced to develop a better control over the muscle activation, with a beneficial carry over effect onto the form and quality of regular concentric/eccentric sets.
+Isometrics help to better coordinate recruited muscle fibers: without the momentum and the effects of acceleration and slowing of normal, dynamic repetitions, your nervous system is forced to develop better control over the muscle activation, with a beneficial carryover effect onto the form and quality of regular concentric/eccentric sets.

 About Alby Gonzalez

 Alby Gonzalez is a natural bodybuilder who runs his own brand Alby Gonzalez Fitness.
-He has an interesting YouTube channel were he showcases a vast range of bodybuilding workouts and tutorials and displays an impressive physique.
+He has an interesting YouTube channel where he showcases a vast range of bodybuilding workouts and tutorials and displays an impressive physique.

 Alby Gonzalez is completely natural and it took him a long time to develop his physique, but he achieved his impressive size and strength through relentless training and dedication over time.

-He is really a likeable guy with a motivational style who does real, down to earth talk without nonsense.
+He is really a likable guy with a motivational style who does real, down to earth talk without nonsense.
 He recalls how hard it was for him to start building muscle, putting on a measly 4 pound after the first 4 years of training.

 Things took a turn for the better when he enrolled to become a trainer not because he wanted to be one, but simply to acquire the necessary training and nutritional know-how in order to build muscle and get strong.